improvess/raspberry-as-gige-camera/README.md

 # raspberry-as-gige-camera

-Transform your USB camera in an ethernet device with Raspberry PI.
+Transform your USB or CSI camera in an ethernet device with Raspberry PI.

 ## TL;DR;

-The code in this repository allows you to expose your USB camera as an ethernet device using Raspberry PI's gigabyte ethernet port.
-In other words, you can access your remote USB camera just like you do with a local USB camera.
+The code in this repository allows you to expose your USB/CSI camera as an ethernet device using Raspberry PI's gigabyte ethernet port.
+In other words, you can access your remote USB camera just like you do with your local connected camera.

-`rpiasgige` has an OpenCV-style API for [C++](https://github.com/doleron/raspberry-as-gige-camera/tree/main/code/client/cpp_api/examples) and [Python 3](https://github.com/doleron/raspberry-as-gige-camera/blob/main/code/client/python_api/src/main.py).
+`rpiasgige` has an OpenCV-style API for [C++](https://github.com/doleron/raspberry-as-gige-camera/tree/main/code/client/cpp_api/examples) and [Python 3](https://github.com/doleron/raspberry-as-gige-camera/blob/main/code/client/python_api/src/main.py) (JavaScript & Java API's on the way).
 Check out the examples below:
 ```c++
 #include "rpiasgige/client_api.hpp"